chinlinCHEN/Statistical_comparison_fluorescence_of_behaviors/README.md

   <img align="center" width="780" src="/images/statistic_analysis-data_retrieval_diagram-01.png">
 </p>

-### The pipeline of statistical comparison with bootstrapping and voting approahces
+### Statistical comparison with bootstrapping and voting approahces
 1. A baseline of neural activity trace is derived by thresholding with otsu filter if the Shapiro-Wilk normality test of the datapoint distribution reject the null-hypthesis, which indicates that the trace is not background noise but with signals.

 2. ANOVA and Tukey comparison are performed on each group of bootstrapped samples from the datapoint of baseline and different behavioral epochs.
 This process is iterated 6 times and the significant difference against baseline are used for voting to determine if the cell significantly activate during each behavioral epochs.
 The significance test would pass if the voting is higher than 50%.